-If you are looking to buy giant onion seed, you are in luck.
-The 'Garden of Eaden' seed shop now has giant onion seed in stock as part of its standard range.
+If you are looking to buy giant onion seeds, you are in luck.
+The 'Seeds of Eaden' seed shop now has giant onion seed in stock as part of its standard range.
 Prices are in pounds Stirling (GBP) but all major currencies are accepted at the check out - including dollars and Euro's.
 Plus, all international deliveries start from a flat rate of just £ 1.99 no matter how many packets of whatever varieties you purchase.

 Keep the seeds moist, one of the best ways to do this is by watering the seed tray by placing it in a larger tray of water and allowing the water to gently seep up through the compost.
 The surface colour of the compost will change colour once it has taken enough water.
 In order to maintain warmth and humidity the seed tray can be covered with a transparent sheet of glass, plastic or even a sheet of cling film.
 However, this must be removed immediately as soon as the first seedlings emerge.
 At a temperature of approximately 13 degrees Celsius this will take around 2 weeks.
 Avoid trying to germinate the onion seeds at a higher temperature as this can damage the onion seeds giving poor germination results.

 Once the seedlings are at their crook stage, they will be ready to potted on into individual pots.
 Use something small at this point such as a 9cm pot and use John Innes No 1 compost as the preferred medium.
 Be careful here as the juvenile leaves are easily damaged.

 Water the seedlings only when required and make sure that they receive adequate ventilation as they can become susceptible to water borne diseases such as botrytis.